Data: Medicare Statistics - MBS Item: 73806

 I have used data on Service Item 73806 which is: Pregnancy test by 1 or more immunochemical methods and you can see the item on Medicare website here: Link

 I understand that there will not be a complete correlation between the number of pregnancy tests done and the number of births.
 Not every pregnancy test means a child will be born and on the other hand a pregnant woman may have more than one test.
-This article attempts to use the data available to help understand a phenomenon that otherwise is hard to quantify.
+This article attempts to use the data available to help understand about a phenomenon that otherwise is hard to quantify.